Yelp/paasta/docs/source/yelpsoa_configs.rst

     Mesos attributes.
 See the `official documentation
     <https://mesos.github.io/chronos/docs/api.html#constraints>`_ for more
     information.

+  * ``deploy_group``: A string identifying what deploy group this instance belongs to.
+The ``instancename`` parameter in ``deploy.yaml`` refererences this value to determine the order in which to build & deploy deploy groups.
+Defaults to ``clustername.instancename``.
+See the deploy group doc for more information.

   * ``schedule_time_zone``: The time zone name to use when scheduling the job.
     Unlike schedule, this is specified in the tz database format, not the ISO 8601 format.